DJSeb/kernelshark-naps/README.md

   allow it to be displayed in the task plot - otherwise there wouldn't be a waking event entry to connect the switch to, as waking entries by default belong to the task waking another (it is its work).
 This may be a major source of incompatiblity with other plugins and **using couplebreak is suggested**.
-- Plugin may be built to work with unmodified KernelShark, but compatibility with other plugins, especially sched_events, will be sacrificed.
 - Plugin offers an task-like coloring version, which will change the top and bottom outline of nap rectangles, to be of the same color as the task owning said rectangle.
 This option has to be turned on in the configuration upon each plugin load, as it is not persistent.
 It couldn't be hardwired into the code due to issues with session